javajuice1337/RustPlusBot/README.md

 For data that persists beyond the bot's instance, use `this.storage`.
 This object loads with the bot and saves when it shuts down or restarts.

 ```
-// store the playerName variable
+// store the myData variable
-if (!this.storage.playerName) this.storage.playerName = 'Player';
+if (!this.storage.myData) this.storage.myData = 'Hello World!';
-console.log(this.storage.playerName);
+console.log(this.storage.myData);
 ```

 ## Plugin Events